ThatMadCap/mad-cipherheist/README.md

 * You can remove the ``INSTALL`` folder once you've completed these steps if you wish.

-##### Note
-This resource was originally created for my own FiveM Server, and originally I had no plans on releasing it.
-It has been fully tested and the heist works properly.
-The code could use improving, and there are certainly better ways to do things than I have chosen.
-The main section that could use more work is the blips.
-The idea was always to have a blip displayed on the location of the tracked item, but I never got around to making it work properly.

 #### Heist Overview:

 This heist involves collecting cipher fragments, merging them, and using the result to locate and retrieve a valuable item guarded by a tracker.
 Players must evade police and disable the tracker through sequential hacks.